 The Sessions by Session Source metric shows the number of sessions generated by different sources like direct traffic, organic search, referral, email, social media, paid search, etc., and helps in analyzing the effectiveness of various marketing channels in driving traffic to a website.

-The User Engagement by Event metric in Google Analytics 4 measures the level of user interaction with specific events on your website or app, helping you understand their behavior and preferences.
+The Event Count metric in Google Analytics 4 measures the total number of times a specific event has occurred on your website or app, giving you insight into user engagement and behavior.